nesterone/vue-vega/CONTRIBUTING.md

 ## State of the Art

-The project is in an early stage of research and development and it's not clear on how much it would valuable for the community.
+The project is in an early stage of research and development and it's not clear on how much it value it will bring for the community.
 So any feedback is a good contribution

 ## Ways to Contribute